Psammophyte

 A psammophyte is a plant that grows in sandy and often unstable soils.
 Psammophytes are commonly found growing on beaches, deserts, and sand dunes.
 Because they thrive in these challenging or inhospitable habitats, psammophytes are considered extremophiles, and are further classified as a type of psammophile.

 Etymology

 The word "psammophyte" consists of two Greek roots, psamm-, meaning "sand", and -phyte, meaning "plant".
 The term "psammophyte" first entered English in the early twentieth century via German botanical terminology.

 Description

 Psammophytes are found in many different plant families, so may not share specific morphological or phytochemical traits.
 They also come in a variety of plant life-forms, including annual ephemerals, perennials, subshrubs, hemicryptophytes, and many others.
 What the many diverse psammophytes have in common is a resilience to harsh or rapidly fluctuating environmental factors, such as shifting soils, strong winds, intense sunlight exposure, or saltwater exposure, depending on the habitat.
 Psammophytes often have specialized traits, such as unusually tenacious or resilient roots that enable them to anchor and thrive despite various environmental stressors.
-Those growing in arid regions have evolved highly efficient physiological mechanisms that enable them to survive despite limited water availability.
+Those growing in arid regions have evolved highly efficient physiological mechanisms that enable them to survive despite limited water availability, similar to those in other xerophytes.